jacubero/aws-architect-associate/docs/network.rst

 A NAT gateway separate subnets and can scale up to 45 Gbps.
 There is a limit of 55000 connections towards the same destination.
 If you need more thant 45 Gbps or more than 55000 connections towards the same destination, then you will need more than one NAT gateway.
 In that case, you will need another subnet with a different route table that will point towards the second NAT gateway.

+NAT gateway hourly usage and data processing rates apply.
+Amazon EC2 charges for data transfer also apply.
+NAT gateways are not supported for IPv6 traffic—use an egress-only internet gateway instead.

+To create a NAT gateway, you must specify the public subnet in which the NAT gateway should reside.
+You must also specify an Elastic IP address to associate with the NAT gateway when you create it.
+The Elastic IP address cannot be changed once you associate it with the NAT Gateway.

+After you've created a NAT gateway, you must update the route table associated with one or more of your private subnets to point Internet-bound traffic to the NAT gateway.
+This enables instances in your private subnets to communicate with the internet.
+Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zone.
+You have a limit on the number of NAT gateways you can create in an Availability Zone.

 EC2 instance as in-line next-hop
 --------------------------------